Operation Undertone: Assault

 Elsewhere, local engagements sometimes were vicious and costly but usually were short-lived.
 Anti-personnel and anti-tank mines abounded.
 German artillery fire seldom was more than moderate and in most cases could better be classified as light or sporadic.
 That was attributable in part to a campaign of interdiction for several days preceding the attack by planes of the XII Tactical Air Command (Brig.
 Gen. Glenn O. Barcus) and by D-day strikes by both the fighter-bombers and the mediums and heavies of the 8th Air Force.
 The latter hit Siegfried Line fortifications and industrial targets in cities such as Zweibrücken and Kaiserslautern.
-The weather was beautifully clear, enabling the aircraft to strike at a variety of targets, limited only by range and bomb-carrying capacity.
+The weather was clear, enabling the aircraft to strike at a variety of targets, limited only by range and bomb-carrying capacity.
 Among the German casualties were the operations officers of two of the three XC Korps divisions.

 Of the units of the outsized (six divisions) XV Corps, only a regiment of the 45th Infantry Division (Maj.
 Gen. Robert T. Frederick) faced a water obstacle at the start.
 That regiment had to cross the Blies River at a site upstream from where the Blies turns northeast to meander up the Kaiserslautern corridor.
 Yet even before dawn men of the regiment had penetrated the enemy's main line of defense beyond the river.
 Aided by searchlights, they bypassed strongpoints, leaving them for reserves to take out later.
 As night came, the 45th Division had driven almost 5 km beyond the Blies to match a rate of advance that was general everywhere except in the pillbox belt near Saarbrücken and on the flatlands near the Rhine.

 On the right wing of the XV Corps, men of the 100th Infantry Division (Maj.
 Gen. Withers A. Burress) drove quickly to the outskirts of the fortress town of Bitche.
 Perhaps aided by the fact that they had done the same job before in December, they gained dominating positions on the fortified hills around the town, leaving no doubt that they would clear the entire objective in short order the next day, 16 March.